 But if the hole is large, surgery may be needed.
 Pulmonary artery banding is one type of surgery used to temporarily fix ventricular septal defects.
 It uses a band to narrow the pulmonary artery, which reduces blood flow and pressure to the lungs.
 Later, when the child is older, the band can be removed and the defect can be fixed with open heart surgery.
-Although pulmonary artery banding does not repair the hole, it eases the volume and pressure of blood inside the pulmonary artery.

 If the hole needs to be repaired, the edges of the hole may be stitched together, or it may be covered with a patch.